 Latin Institute Electives

 Each student will choose one two-week mini-course (18 class hours).
-A minimum of three of the following will be offered.
+A minimum of three will be offered:

 - Roman Historiography — Tacitus or Livy